Dreams are free; reality requires a budget.

 Our own monthly budget

 Here’s what we budget each month in euros for our family of two.
+Previous years can be found on a separate page, link below.
 Our first year here, 2016, we rented a fully-furnished house that included the utilities and taxes before buying a house.

 |Category (in euros)||2016||2021|